Baikiaea insignis

 Baikiaea insignis is a species of legume in the family Fabaceae.

 Baikiaea insignis ranges through the Guineo-Congolian region into eastern Africa, from Senegal through Nigeria, Cameroon, Equatorial Guinea, Gabon, Republic of the Congo, Democratic Republic of the Congo, northern Angola, Uganda, Kenya, Rwanda, Burundi, and Tanzania.
+It has very large flowers; the four white petals each being up to 20 cm long and up to 7 cm wide, with the yellow fifth petal only half as big.
+With a total width of 40 cm it is possibly the widest flower in Africa, and among the largest known tree-borne flowers, (but also see Pachira insignis).